• Skip to primary navigation

 Pour half of the mixture onto each pan and spread it out.

-Uncooked granola on two sheet trays.
+Uncooked granola spread on two sheet pans side by side.

 I recommend leaving the two sheet pans out to cool untouched – the granola will stick together a bit and the bigger pieces are fun to eat.
 This recipe also works well if you double it or make 1.5 batches.
 Store it in a sealed container in your pantry.
 But I warn you, it won’t last long!